 Like Jean Jacques, and most any other, I have always felt & declared that is impossible to describe true enjoyment.
 I feel I may find the words when at last I see you, your twinkling eyes and hair pushed back loosely waiting for me – the passage of time lost as I find you as I left you.
 Vibrant, triumphant & fond of me just for being me – and ‘we’ being able to be ‘us’ – alone and together.
 I will send this now as we are heading east tomorrow.

 Frightful days!
 We pursued the Russians as far as Smolensk where I witnessed a horrific sight, one hitherto unimaginable to my eyes or mind.

 While the valley was wide, in the early morning when the troops thundered down and artillery resonated from hilltops and redoubts, the wide valley filled with bodies like milk poured from a pitcher.
 The dying!
 The dying is not gallant, nor precise.
-Bodies slashed, skewered and pummeled into capitulation, laid to suffer in muddy earth, hoping for horse hooves or errant cannonballs to end their writhing.
+Bodies slashed, skewered and pummelled into capitulation, laid to suffer in muddy earth, hop- ing for horse hooves or errant cannonballs to end their writhing.

 “Here,” he said.
-“It cannot be here!
-This is two peaceful a place for so many to die,” I thought.
+“It cannot be here, this is too peaceful a place for so many to die,” I thought.
 I was wrong.

 Such waste is unforgivable; a moral travesty and make mockery of our (alleged) ability to reason as civilized humans.

 I fear the killing and the dying, I do not want to kill and go so far as to say I am incoherent as to why anyone would – save for the immediate attack to one’s family or self.
 I fear that in this expansionist campaign, we may loose our freedoms – both mentally and politically, if even are able to save our lives.